A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Background

-Following NER models used for the task \citep{Rezk2019AccuratePA,Shinzato2022SimpleAE}, ToC-AVE is designed as an encoder-only model that operates by classifying tokens in the product name, where each token in the query is assigned a label corresponding to the relevant attribute.
-As a NER model, it treats every attribute as a unique label and is limited to the attributes it has seen during training.
+Following NER models used for the task \citep{Rezk2019AccuratePA,Shinzato2022SimpleAE}, NER-AVE is an encoder-only model that operates by classifying tokens in the input query, where each token in the query is assigned a label corresponding to the relevant attribute.
+For example, \textit{boat} is assigned the attribute \textsc{Brand}, each of three words \textit{rockerz}, \textit{255} and \textit{pro} are assigned the attribute \textsc{Model Name}, and so on.
+In case no attribute exists for a particular word, a special label, \textsc{NoAttribute} is used to indicate the same.
+As an NER model, it treats every attribute as a unique label and assigns an atomic embedding.
 However, its major strength lies in its speed due to the simple encoder-only architecture.
 Although it is not capable of effectively learning from partially labeled data, we find that training it with better quality data generated by \shortname{}, results in a fast and powerful attribute-value extraction system.